meerachotai/benchmark_imprinting/README.md

 ```
 ### Output:

-Annotations and FASTA files for both strainA and strainB
+Annotations and FASTA files for both strainA and strainB (in outdir)

 Log files of interest:
 * $outdir/per_chrom/un_edited_chr.txt - a list of chromosomes that weren't added to strainB because simuG had to be killed